rohitpidishetty/Low-Level-Libraries-for-Garuda-HLDS/README.md

 ## Supported Data Structures

-The LL-API provides implementations for:
+The LL-Lib provides implementations for:

 - List
 - Dictionary